IanMordaunt/Text-Editor/README.md

   <a name='description'></a>
   ## Description

-  An application to help expedite the creation process of a ReadMe file from the cammand line
+ This application provides the user with a clean looking space to put together text and have it saved to the browsers local storage.
   ## Links

   GitHub Repository: